 Applications are sought from students who have completed at least one semester of university study while matriculated in a degree program and who are in good academic and judicial standing.
-Each application undergoes a thorough review with full consideration given to the following admissions criteria: essay(s), recommendations, appropriate course preparation or prerequisites, academic record, demonstrable communication skills, maturity, and work experience (for internship applicants).
+Each application undergoes a thorough review with full consideration given to the following admissions criteria: academic record, appropriate course preparation or prerequisites, application questionnaire, recommendations, demonstrable communication skills, maturity, and work experience (for internship applicants).

 Careful consideration is given to matching the applicant’s goals and objectives for study abroad with the goals and objectives of the program.
 We encourage students as early as their freshman year to begin planning for study abroad with their academic advisor.
 Through ongoing discussions with an advisor, students can define their objectives and identify study abroad programs which are best suited to their needs, interests and goals.

 Non-Boston University students should check with their advisors or study abroad offices regarding their eligibility to study abroad.

 When to Apply